guillaume-acard/a-brief-history-of-javascript/a-brief-histry-of-javascript.md

 JavaScript is not perfect and has issues? <!-- .element: class="fragment" -->

-Of course, give me a break! <!-- .element: class="fragment" -->
+Of course, give JS a break! <!-- .element: class="fragment" -->

 ![WTF Brendan](./public/brendan-eich-wtf.jpg) <!-- .element: class="fragment" -->